The Importance and Utilization of Time Delay in Pedagogy

 Progressive or Constant Time Delays

 Whether progressive or constant, both types of time delay make use of the 0-second trials and delay trials.
-For both process, 0-second trials are similar, where the teacher presents first the target stimulus and the direction for the task and then proceed to giving the controlling prompt.
+For both processes, 0-second trials are similar, where the teacher presents first the target stimulus and the direction for the task and then proceeds to give the controlling prompt.
 This is done before the learner gets an opportunity or chance to respond.
 The 0-second trials are best used for initiating instruction, for the first few sessions and then the process will move to the delay trials.
-After the initial sessions, delay trials are being used for the remaining instructional sessions.
-When it comes to delay trials, there is a difference already between progressive and constant time delay.
+After the initial sessions, delay trials are used for the remaining instructional sessions.
+When it comes to delaying trials, there is a difference already between progressive and constant time delay.
 In constant time delay, giving the controlling prompt is delayed for a minimum of three to a maximum of five seconds.
 These are often used in teaching learners with ASD to give them time to master the skills.
-In the progressive time delay, there is an allotted time interval between the target stimulus and the controlling prompt, and this is being increased as learning moves from one block to another.
-The usual pattern or increase is by one second until the final level will be allotted a five- or six-seconds interval.
+In the progressive time delay, there is an allotted time interval between the target stimulus and the controlling prompt, and this is increased as learning moves from one block to another.
+The usual pattern or increase is by one second until the final level will be allotted a five- or six-second interval.

 The Elements of Time Delays

 Progressive and constant time delays include three components which are the cue and the target stimulus or the antecedent, the response of the learner or the target skill or behavior, and the consequence or feedback.
 All of the given components are crucial in the effective implementation of time delay.